 How to Find Tour Manager Jobs

 Many tour managers build a client base through word of mouth.
 They may start working for friends' bands on small tours and then find new jobs from recommendations.
 Alternatively, tour management companies, and sometimes crew companies, have a staff of tour managers ready for hire.
-The musicians' manager, label or agent may hire the tour manager.
+The musicians' manager, the publishing label, or the band's agent may hire the tour manager.

 There are a lot of perks to being a tour manager.
 You get to travel extensively and see some great shows.
 However, it is also a great deal of responsibility.
-To be a good tour manager, you have to be able to calmly and coolly juggle the demands of a large group of people, as well as being able to fulfill requests that may sometimes seem unreasonable.
-The difficulty of the job always depends on the group of people you are out on the road with.
+To be a good tour manager, you have to be able to calmly, and cooly juggles the demands of a large group of people.
+As well, as being able to fulfill requests that may sometimes seem unreasonable.
+The difficulty of the job always depends on the group of people you are with on the road.

 If you are organized and think you can handle the demands of the road, however, working as a tour manager can be a fun and rewarding job.